Can you make money busking? Do those people on street corners and in tube stations make a living from it?

 busking in london

 - London Underground Tube: Buskers must fill in a busking licence application form, send two photos and attend an audition.
-A one-year licence costs £20, where buskers are assigned an official pitch.
-There are 1,200 slots a week to fill.
+A one-year licence costs £20, where buskers are assigned an official pitch and here are 1,800 slots a week to fill.

-- Check out BuskinLondon for more information, rules and tips for busking in the Capital.
+- Check out BuskinLondon for more information, rules, and tips to make money busking in the Capital.

 busking around the uk